juzzlin/Heimer/README.md

 ## Dementia

-Dementia is an application for creating mind maps.
+Dementia is an application for creating mind maps targeted for Linux and Windows.

-It's currently under development and CANNOT BE USED FOR ANYTHING!

 ## License